fprime-community/fprime-workshop-led-blinker/docs/unit-testing.md

 Use `fprime-util check` to make sure the new check builds and passes.

+> Ensure all errors are resolved before continuing.

 ## Write a Test Case

 The first test we will write is to test that the LED doesn't blink when blinking is disabled.

-Add the following code to the `testBlinking` method:
+Add the following code to the `testBlinking` method in `led-blinker/Components/Led/test-ut/Tester.cpp`:

 ```c++
 // Ensure LED stays off when blinking is disabled